Mohamed Zaazoue

+In 2025, Zaazoue was selected as one of SpineLine’s 20 Under 40 in the U.S. This honor is part of the North American Spine Society's (NASS) effort to recognize young leaders in spine care who are making meaningful contributions to the field.

-Mohamed A. Zaazoue is a specialist neurosurgeon, a social entrepreneur and a resident physician at the neurosurgery department at Indiana University.
-He plans to specialize in spine surgery.
+Zaazoue completed his neurosurgery residency training at the neurosurgery department at Indiana University.
 He was inducted into the Gold Humanism Honor Society in 2019 and was elected for membership to the Alpha Omega Alpha honor society in 2021.

-He is the chair of the Graduate Medical Education Patient Safety and Quality Council at Indiana University School of Medicine and the HIPAA resident liaison at the school.
+He was the chair of the Graduate Medical Education Patient Safety and Quality Council at Indiana University School of Medicine and the HIPAA resident liaison at the school.
 He is also a member of the Congress for Neurological Surgeons Resident Committee.

 He is the founder of Healthy Egyptians, a non-profit, non-governmental organization in Egypt, which aimed to spread health awareness and preventive medicine through the use of media tools.

 He is an Ashoka fellow, and was chosen as one of the Forbes 30 Under 30 most influential people under 30 in the world in 2014.
 He has given a number of talks at TEDx Cairo, Harvard School of Public Health, Clinton Global Initiative University, Middle East Institute, Population Council, many Egyptian universities and NGOs.